jorenchik/math-logic-cheatsheet/main.typ

 funkcijas*)].

+=== Note on information of LVF

+A logically valid formula is true independently of its "meaning" − the particular interpretations of constants, functions and predicates used in it.
+But note that here, the (classical!) “meanings” of propositional connectives and quantifiers remain fixed.

+Hence, in a sense, logically valid formulas are “content-free”: being true in all interpretations, they do not provide any specific information about the features of objects they are “speaking” about.

 === Prooving an F is LVF (Latv.
 LVD)

 First, we should learn to prove that some formula is (if really is!) logically